 - Hit one of the key behaviors a little more intentionally.
 (More access, more strategic coaching or encouragement, or more heartfelt saying/doing plans.) - Do something fun together like a mini retreat, movie day, game night, camping trip, or family experience. - Check out the appendix in the back for more resources. - Call us.
 Really.
 Anytime.
-We have huddle trainers from each site ready to meet you where you are.
+We have experienced Huddle leaders to meet you where you are.
 We're a team, so let's do this together.